linker3000/Z80-Board/README.md

 If you do use a 7805 linear regulator it will likely need a suitable heatsink, especially if using a supply voltage above 9V.
 The decoupling capacitor requirements are also different from the Murata part, so check the data sheet.
 7805 linear regulators have a short circuit current limit of around 250-400mA, depending on manufacturer and exact model; this will be enough to damage parts or make things get hot under fault conditions, so you may want to fit a suitable (1A) fuse or polyfuse if you think your board's going to be treated roughly.

-Due to the dropout voltage of the regulator (switched or linear), plus the protection diode drop, the minimum input voltage is around 8-9V.
+Due to the dropout voltage of the regulator (switched or linear), plus the protection diode drop, the minimum board input voltage is around 8-9V.

 ### USB-Serial adaptor notes